sireeshaReddy9/life-skills/Grit and Growth Mindset.md

 * Set Goals: Define clear, achievable goals and work steadily towards them.
 * Stay Curious: Always ask questions and seek to understand the underlying principles of the technologies and methods you use.
 * Collaborate: Work with peers to gain different perspectives and enhance your learning experience.
-* Feel free to ask if you need more detailed explanations or have any other questions

 ---